Reproducible Model Selection Using Bagged Posteriors: Applications

 \subsection{Phylogenetic tree reconstruction}

 Finally, we investigate the use of BayesBag for reconstructing the phylogenetic tree of a collection of species based on their observed characteristics.
 This is an important model selection problem due to the widespread use of phylogeny reconstruction algorithms.
 Systematists have exhaustively documented that Bayesian model selection of phylogenetic trees can behave poorly.
-In particular, the standard posterior can provide contradictory results depending on what characteristics are used (for example, coding DNA or amino acid sequences), what evolutionary model is used, or which outgroups are included~\citep{Waddell:2002,Douady:2003,Wilcox:2002,Alfaro:2003,Huelsenbeck:2004,Buckley:2002,Lemmon:2004,Yang:2007}.
+In particular, the posterior can provide contradictory results depending on what characteristics are used (for example, coding DNA or amino acid sequences), what evolutionary model is used, or which outgroups are included~\citep{Waddell:2002,Douady:2003,Wilcox:2002,Alfaro:2003,Huelsenbeck:2004,Buckley:2002,Lemmon:2004,Yang:2007}.
 We illustrate how BayesBag model selection provides reasonable inferences that are significantly more robust to the choice of data and model.

-We use the whale dataset from \citet{Yang:2008}, which consists of mitochondrial coding DNA from 13 whale species and the hippopotamus.
+\paragraph{Models and data} We use the whale dataset from \citet{Yang:2008}, consisting of mitochondrial coding DNA from 13 whale species and the hippopotamus (\cref{tbl:datasets}).
 The hippopotamus is included as an ``outgroup'' species to identify the root of the tree, because the assumed evolutionary models are time-reversible and hence the trees are modeled as unrooted.
 We consider four DNA models (\textsf{JC}, \textsf{HKY+C+$\Gamma_{5}$}, \textsf{GTR+$\Gamma$+I}, and \textsf{mixed+$\Gamma_{5}$}) and one amino acid model (\textsf{mtmam+$\Gamma_{5}$}); see \citet{Yang:2008} for more details on these models.
 For brevity, we refer to the models as, respectively, \textsf{JC}, \textsf{HKY}, \textsf{GTR}, \textsf{mixed}, and \textsf{mtmam}.
-To approximate the standard and bagged posteriors, we use MrBayes 3.2~\citep{Ronquist:2012} with 2 independent runs, each with 4 coupled chains run for 1,000,000 total iterations (discarding the first quarter as burn-in).
+To approximate the usual posterior (Bayes) and the bagged posterior (BayesBag), we use MrBayes 3.2~\citep{Ronquist:2012} with 2 independent runs, each with 4 coupled chains run for 1,000,000 total iterations (discarding the first quarter as burn-in).
 We confirm acceptable mixing using the built-in convergence diagnostics for MrBayes.
-For the BayesBag settings, we use $\bsnumobs = \numobs$ and $B=100$ in all experiments.
+For BayesBag, we take $B=100$ in all experiments and, since the number of models is very large, we only consider $\bsnumobs \in \{\numobs, \numobs^{0.95}\}$.